omrgms/omrgms/README.md

 # Hey!

 <h3 align="center">
-  I have over two years of experience in web development, focusing on frontend development using TypeScript, Vue, Nuxt and Next.
+  I have over two years of experience in web development, focusing on frontend development using Vue, Nuxt, React and Next.
 I continuously follow modern technologies to manage and develop frontend projects.
 Additionally, I actively work on the backend side of my independent projects using Node.js and MongoDB.
 I am always looking to improve myself and enjoy applying the knowledge and skills I've acquired throughout this process.
 </h3>

 ---